 Installing an outdoor fireplace not only keeps you warm and cozy during the winter months but also adds to the visual appeal of your house.
-As exciting as you would be about getting one, there is one question that will hold you back, what should be the size of your outdoor fireplace?
-To answer that, we are going to look at some important factors and suggestions from masonry contractors that will help you land on the perfect size.
+As excited as you would be about getting one, there is one question that will hold you back, what should be the size of your outdoor fireplace?
+To answer that, we are going to look at some important factors and suggestions from gazebo builders that will help you land on the perfect size.
 Let’s begin!

 Typical Outdoor Fireplace Dimensions